 For the 2011 Only Watch charity auction, under the patronage of HSH Prince Albert II of Monaco, MB&F created an emotionally charged piece in collaboration with Chinese artist, Huang Hankang.

-Based on the radical Horological Machine No.4, the HM4 Only Watch featuring a miniature flying panda bear is a magical synthesis of children's dreams and cutting-edge haute horlogerie.more pictures in press section
+Based on the radical Horological Machine No.4, the HM4 Only Watch features a miniature flying panda bear piloting the machine: a magical synthesis of the fantasy of children’s dreams and cutting-edge haute horlogerie.more pictures in press section

 Born in 1977 in Suzhou, China, Huang Hankang began painting when he was just seven years old.
 After earning an art degree, he moved to Paris to further his artistic education, learn more about the world outside of China and experience a different culture.
 His talent was internationally recognised in 2007 with an exhibition in New York and subsequent exhibitions in Europe.

 Huang usually paints with watercolours, utilising their nuanced delicacy and light colours to code powerful yet often sublime messages.
 Huang’s paintings ask the viewer intriguing questions rather than make cut-and-dry statements.
 These paintings often feature juxtapositions of animals in unusual situations or positions—a panda bear flying a horological spaceship is certainly a consistent expression of his philosophy.